SkipGS: Post-Densification Backward Skipping for Efficient 3DGS Training: Abstract

 \section{Abstract}

 3D Gaussian Splatting (3DGS) achieves real-time novel-view synthesis by optimizing millions of anisotropic Gaussians, yet its training remains expensive, with the backward pass dominating runtime in the post-densification refinement phase.
 We observe substantial update redundancy in this phase: many sampled views have near-plateaued losses and provide diminishing gradient benefits, but standard training still runs full backpropagation.
 We propose \emph{SkipGS} with a novel view-adaptive backward gating mechanism for efficient post-densification training.
 SkipGS always performs the forward pass to update per-view loss statistics, and selectively skips backward passes when the sampled view's loss is consistent with its recent per-view baseline, while enforcing a minimum backward budget for stable optimization.
 On Mip-NeRF~360, compared to 3DGS, SkipGS reduces end-to-end training time by \textbf{23.1\%}, driven by a \textbf{42.0\%} reduction in post-densification time, with comparable reconstruction quality.
-Because it only changes when to backpropagate---without modifying the renderer, representation, or loss---SkipGS is plug-and-play and compatible with other complementary efficiency strategies for additive speedups. \keywords{3D Gaussian Splatting \and Training acceleration \and Novel-view synthesis}
+Because it only changes when to backpropagate without modifying the renderer, representation, or loss, SkipGS is plug-and-play and compatible with other complementary efficiency strategies, enabling additive speedups.
+Code is available at \href{https://github.com/ASU-ESIC-FAN-Lab/SkipGS}{https://github.com/ASU-ESIC-FAN-Lab/SkipGS}. \keywords{3D Gaussian Splatting \and Training acceleration \and Novel-view synthesis}